 Taron is responsible for the technical aspects of the forest restoration projects and oversees the research program.
 He has a strong background in environmental modeling, geographic information systems technology and remote sensing.
 His previous work experience concerned natural ecosystems of Armenia, Climate Change and forest restoration.
 He holds a PhD from the institute of Botany of the National Academy of Science of Armenia.
 His published thesis was “Climate Change impact on some rare Armenian ecosystems”.

 Ani is responsible for developing and implementing digital marketing campaigns across all digital channels of My Forest Armenia.
-She has a strong grasp of current marketing tools and strategies.
+She has a strong grasp of current marketing tools and strategies and has experience in working in civic & social organizations.

-Alla supports managers and employees of My Forest Armenia through a variety of tasks related to organization and communication.
+Mery supports managers and employees of My Forest Armenia through a variety of tasks related to organization and communication.
+She has graduated from the University of Languages and Social Sciences.

-Gagik, an experienced silviculturist/forester, is responsible for organizing and managing the nurseries.
-He has worked over 30 years in forestry consulting, engineering and instructing, for “Hay Antar”- the State Forest Managing Institution.
-Also he is a lecturer in the Forestry department at the Vanadzor Branch of Armenian National Agrarian University.
+Gagik, an experienced silviculturist/forester, is responsible for managing the nurseries.
+He has worked for over 30 years in forestry consulting, engineering and instructing for “Hay Antar”, – the Armenian Forest organisation.
+He lectures at the Armenian National Agrarian University.
 Gagik has a forest specialist degree from Voronezh State University of Forestry and Technologies.

-Sargis is our construction specialist, working on all the construction and technical parts of setting up and maintaining the nurseries.
-He also participates in the ongoing operation of the nurseries.
+Sargis is responsible for all the construction and technical parts of setting up and maintaining the nurseries.

-Levon is responsible for hiring and managing the local workers for the reforestation campaign.
+Levon is responsible for hiring and coordinating the local workers for the reforestation campaign.
 He has worked for “Hayantar” SNCO for 7 years as a chief forester for Vanadzor Forest Enterprise.
-Afterwards Levon has worked at Armenia Tree Project for 1 year.

 Combat climate change by reducing carbon in the atmosphere